-Are you getting more than 11 and a half volts and then even use the multimeter to test the remote turn-on?
+Are you getting more than 11 and a half volts and then even using the multimeter to test the remote turn-on?
 Do you have a voltage drop on the remote and does this happen when the amplifier is running at room temperature?
 Or is it only when it’s hot?

 I know it’s not easy it’s a process of elimination but you got to get in there.
 Dive deep into it and find the solution to your problem.
-Almost everyone faces this type of car stereo problems.
+Almost everyone faces this type of car stereo problem.
 Hope you can solve the issue now.

 Prevent amplifier from overheating

 The quality of the amplifier is a big factor in whether or not it will overheat.
 In general, cheaper amplifiers waste more power than they actually produce sound.
 As a result, they tend to overheat more quickly.
 Amplifiers with higher quality, such as those from JBL or Alpine, are more efficient.
-It is one of the common car stereo problem.
+It is one of the common car stereo problems.